Azure/blobporter/README.md

 ### Upload from an S3 compatible endpoint to Azure Blob Storage

-You can upload data directly from a S3 compatible endpoint.
+You can upload data directly from an S3 compatible endpoint.
 First you must specify the access and secret keys via environment variables.

 ```bash
 export S3_ACCESS_KEY=<YOUR ACCESS KEY>
 export S3_SECRET_KEY=<YOUR_SECRET_KEY>
 ```

-Then you can specify a S3 URI, with the following format:
+Then you can specify an S3 URI, with the following format:

 [URL]/[BUCKET][PREFIX]